FreeFinder/FreeFinder4B/README.md

 # FreeFinder Milestone 4B

 ## (1) What we did in this iteration
-The work was be divided as follows:
+The work was divided as follows:
 1. Connect UI to existing backend successfully - Ellen/Ruxi
 - Sign in
 - Sign out